Robot Boats Rescue Mission. Robotics. Ralph Mosher. One of the few photographs we see of Hardiman I.

-When we last looked at a paper from the Singularity Institute, it was an interesting work asking if we actually know what we’re really measuring when trying to evaluate intelligence by Dr. Shane Legg.
-While I found a few points that seemed a little odd to me, the broader point Dr. why training a.i. isn’t like training your pets
+Robots Using ROS: Helicopter Edition.
+Mechatronics.
+Plastic Pals - Robots who are fun to be with!
+Webcasts robotblog seminar.
+Why training a.i. isn’t like training your pets.
+When we last looked at a paper from the Singularity Institute, it was an interesting work asking if we actually know what we’re really measuring when trying to evaluate intelligence by Dr.

+Quantum Microscope for Living Biology.
 A team of Australian scientists has developed a powerful microscope using the laws of quantum mechanics to probe the inner workings of living cells.
-Quantum Microscope for Living Biology

 Pratheev Sreetharan and colleagues at the Harvard Microrobotics Laboratory have been working on bio-inspired robots that are about the same size as a bee, can fly and can work autonomously as a robotic colony.
 But actually building the little blighters was a painstaking and error-prone process, as the engineers manually folded, aligned and secured each of the minuscule joints.